-1 The Aga Khan Rural Support Program (AKRSP) is a branch of the Aga Khan Development Network (AKDN) that has pioneered rural development in Gilgit-Baltistan.
+&lt;sup>2 The Aga Khan Rural Support Program (AKRSP) is a branch of the Aga Khan Development Network (AKDN) that has pioneered rural development in Gilgit-Baltistan.
 Since the 1980s AKRSP has introduced cash crops such as potatoes and orchards (e.g almonds, apricots, grapes), which have become a major source of income for local people.

-- 1 85 percent of the surveyed households, and 'Low temperatures', 'Erratic rainfall', 'Flood', and - 2 'Landslide' are indicated as the top causes.
-As for the responses to climate change and - 3 variability, the study highlighted that most households resorted to coping mechanisms to ward - 4 off immediate risks rather than proactive adaptive strategies.
-In the sample, labour migration - 5 emerges as an important means of livelihood and is undertaken by 76 percent of the surveyed - 6 households.
-Migration occurs predominantly at provincial (50 percent) and national scales (97 - 7 percent), from rural to urban areas and is predominantly seasonal and circular, towards trade - 8 hubs in the region, or to major cities within the country (especially to Karachi).
-Migration - 9 peaked in 2010 the year in which the two considered environmental shocks took place with - 10 34 percent of all the migrants' first migration occurring during 2010-2012 over a period - 11 spanning from 1985 to 2012.
+The study has found a high degree of convergence between climatic data and the local narratives of change collected in the survey (Gioli et al., 2013).
+Over the last 10 years, climate change and variability are perceived as negatively affecting the agricultural productivity by over 85 percent of the surveyed households, and 'Low temperatures', 'Erratic rainfall', 'Flood', and 'Landslide' are indicated as the top causes.
+As for the responses to climate change and variability, the study highlighted that most households resorted to coping mechanisms to ward off immediate risks rather than proactive adaptive strategies.
+In the sample, labour migration emerges as an important means of livelihood and is undertaken by 76 percent of the surveyed households.
+Migration occurs predominantly at provincial (50 percent) and national scales (97 percent), from rural to urban areas and is predominantly seasonal and circular, towards trade hubs in the region, or to major cities within the country (especially to Karachi).
+Migration peaked in 2010 - the year in which the two considered environmental shocks took place - with 34 percent of all the migrants' first migration occurring during 2010-2012 over a period spanning from 1985 to 2012.